csuermann/node-red-contrib-virtual-smart-home/readme.md

 Amazon Alexa.
 Requires the '_virtual smart home_' skill to be enabled for your Amazon account.

+## Version 2.x.x - BREAKING CHANGE

+With the release of version 2.0.0 all earlier versions will be deprecated and no longer work.
+Please update to the latest version of VSH!

 ## Availability

 The _virtual smart home_ skill is available in the Amazon skill stores in the following locales: